Gregory Mussmacher, another wonderful e-mail blast by Father Leo, God Bless!!

 Gang, Clique, or Family?

-No, it’s not a Halloween costume.
-It’s just Joe, the little brother one of the seminarians, who wanted to see what it would be like dress as his big brother.
+No, its not a Halloween costume.
+Its just Joe, the little brother one of the seminarians, who wanted to see what it would be like dress as his big brother.

 This past weekend, over one hundred guests came to Mount St. Mary’s Seminary for Family Weekend.
 It gave the seminarians a chance to welcome their moms, dads, siblings, other relatives, and friends to their home away from home and to introduce them to a whole community of brothers – the ir fellow seminarians.